hillarychang/Association-between-Nutrient-Level-and-Calorie-Count/README.md

 Resulting p-value: The resulting p-value based on the observed difference and the distribution of differences obtained through permutation testing is 0.0.

 Conclusion: With a p-value of 0.0 for each permutation test for each nutrient level (calories, total_fat, sugar, sodium, protein, saturated_fat, and carbs), I have rejected the null hypothesis that the nutrient levels (calories, total_fat, sugar, sodium, protein, saturated_fat, and carbs) have no association with calorie count in recipes.
-This p-value suggests that there is an association between nutrient levels (total_fat, sugar, sodium, protein, saturated_fat, carbs) and calorie content for the recipes, and recipes with higher nutrient levels tend to have higher calorie count.
+This p-value suggests that there is an association between nutrient levels (total_fat, sugar, sodium, protein, saturated_fat, carbs) and calorie content for the recipes.

 Embed a visualization related to your hypothesis test in your website.